A big thank-you to the Culpeper Chamber of Commerce for their continued support of our Trailblazers!

 Today, our Automotive Level I students rolled up their sleeves in the lab as they gained real-world experience performing oil changes, tire service, and other routine maintenance tasks.

-13 days ago, Culpeper Technical Education Center
+2 months ago, Culpeper Technical Education Center

 A student in safety glasses uses a ratchet tool while working underneath a raised vehicle in an automotive shop.